 It might not be the color green—maybe you prefer blue or white or brown.
 But your sofa should be green in another sense.
-It should be made of natural materials that are nontoxic, safe and healthful for you and every member of your family.
+It should be made of natural materials that are non-toxic, safe and healthful for you and every member of your family.

 The bad news is, most sofas aren’t.
 They’re full of unnecessary chemicals that undermine your health.
 And the planet’s, too.

 Among the worst are chemical flame retardants, which have been linked to cancer, obesity, infertility, and developmental brain disorders such as ADHD and autism.
-They’re poisonous to the environment, too, found in outdoor air and even in Arctic wildlife.
+They’re also poisonous to the environment and can be found in outdoor air.

 The most widespread news about flame retardants (HBO’s Toxic Hot Seat documentary, Frontline‘s program on PBS, the Chicago Tribune’s award-winning investigation, The Human Experiment documentary and other reports) has focused on sofas.

 Ever notice a puff of air when you sit down on your couch?
 It’s full of microscopic dust particles that carry tiny doses of the chemicals the foam and other synthetic materials contain.
 You breathe them in, touch them, and even eat them—even in the cleanest home.